Stripe Overall Rating

 |Most common complaint:||Fund holds|

 As of this review, Stripe does not appear to have a dedicated customer phone support number, which could be a drawback for some merchants.
-The company does, however, have a help section on its website, a community chat feature, and email support.
-We are currently able to locate over 10 negative Stripe reviews on this and other consumer protection websites, some of which express concern that Stripe is a scam or a ripoff.
+The company does, however, have a help section on its website, a community forum, and email support.
+We are currently able to locate over 20 negative Stripe reviews on this and other consumer protection websites, some of which express concern that Stripe is a scam or a ripoff.
 At the time of our last update, there were no such complaints.
 Common issues include sudden cancellation of merchant accounts, reserves being withheld without notice, and difficulty reaching customer support in a timely fashion.
 Complainants who have signed up with Stripe through Shopify also seem to have some trouble activating the “Authorize Only” fraud prevention setting, with both Stripe and Shopify blaming each other for this setting’s malfunction.
-Overall, Stripe still maintains a very low complaint volume, but the trend since our last update is a negative one.
+Overall, Stripe still maintains a relatively low complaint volume, but the trend since our last update is a negative one.

 |Key Points – BBB Report|